Skip to content

 audit

-Purpose: print recent Meridian audit log entries by host.
+Prints recent Meridian audit entries per host by reading audit.log on each selected host.

 bash